SamiraMHosseini/Thread-Management-and-Synchronization-with-Singletons-and-Proxies/README.md

-# Thread Management and Synchronization with Singletons and ThreadCounterRAII
+# Thread Management and Synchronization with Singletons and RAII (Resource Acquisition Is Initialization) principle

 This code demonstrates thread management and synchronization using singleton patterns, ThreadCounterRAII class, and condition variables in C++.
 The key components are: